Fasting for Better Health: A Complete Guide

 1. Introduction to fasting?

-Fasting involves abstaining from eating or consuming very few calories over a specific period of time.
+Fasting involves abstaining from eating or consuming very few calories for a set period of time.
 Most people practice some form of fasting every night while they sleep.
-When you eat your next meal, whether it's breakfast, a snack or lunch, you break the fast.
+When you eat your next meal, whether it's breakfast, a snack, or lunch, you break the fast.

 There are different forms of fasting:

 Time-restricted eating or intermittent fasting per day (recommended): This involves eating within a specific time window each day.
-For example, in the popular 16/8 model, you fast for 16 hours and eat in an 8-hour window.
-My personal favorite is 6/18.
-I have the first meal between 12-2pm and then another meal between 6-8pm. some days I also drive 20/4, then the eating window is typically 15-19 or 16-20, but the most important thing is to take things slowly so the body can adapt.
-It is best to have at least a couple of hours between your last meal and bedtime.
+For example, in the popular 16/8 model, you fast for 16 hours and eat within an 8-hour window.
+My personal favorite is 18/6.
+I have my first meal between 12-2pm and then another meal between 6-8pm.
+Some days I also do 20/4, where the eating window is typically 3-7pm or 4-8pm, but the key is to take things slowly so your body can adjust.
+It’s best to have at least a couple of hours between your last meal and bedtime.

 This is the protocol I use myself.
 I have 4-5 days of the 20-4 diet, 1-2 days of the 18-6 diet, and 1 day of the 16-8 diet.
-This works incredibly well for me with increased energy levels as well as maintaining a relatively low fat percentage.
-However, it must be said that I have done this for a long time and that the 20-4 diet can be very hard to start with, so take it gradually and feel your body.
+This works incredibly well for me with increased energy levels and maintaining a relatively low body fat percentage.
+However, it must be said that I have been doing this for a long time and that the 20-4 diet can be very hard to start with so take it gradually and feel your body.

-If fasting is completely new to you, 10/14 or 8-16 can be a good start.
-Because if 10 hours have passed between dinner and breakfast, you have practiced the most basic form of intermittent fasting.
+If you're completely new to fasting, 10/14 or 8-16 can be a great start.
+Because if 10 hours have passed between dinner and breakfast, you've practiced the most basic form of intermittent fasting.

-Intermittent fasting per week: Here you normally eat for five or six days, and fast one or two days a week with zero or very few calories.
+Weekly intermittent fasting: Here you eat normally for five or six days, and fast one or two days a week with zero or very few calories.

 OMAD (One Meal A Day): You eat all your daily calories in one meal.

-24-hour fasting: This involves fasting for an entire day.
+24-hour fasting: This involves fasting for an entire 24-hour period.

-Extended fasting: This can involve very low or no calorie intake for 48 hours or more.
+Extended fasting: This may involve very low or no calorie intake for 48 hours or more.

 2. Good reasons to fast

 Weight loss: Fasting can be an effective tool for weight loss.
-Studies have shown that different fasting methods can contribute to weight reduction.
+Studies have shown that different fasting methods can contribute to weight loss.

 Improved fat burning and ketosis: Fasting promotes ketosis, a metabolic state in which the body burns fat and produces ketones.